pierrediedhiou/cybersecurity-journey/glossary.md

 browsers to always connect over HTTPS
 - **Hydra** — A fast online brute force password cracking tool used to attack login forms, SSH, FTP and other authentication services
+- **Horizontal Privilege Escalation** — Accessing resources or data belonging to another user at the same privilege level (ex: viewing another user's profile by changing an ID)
 ## I
 - **Injection** — Attack inserting malicious code into an input field
 - **IP Address** — Internet Protocol Address, a unique numerical label assigned